caente/caente.github.com/_posts/2016-03-28-simplicity.md

 Where to go from here?
 Do we still write the implementations of the api but using `days`?
 Well it depends, right now we have a low level api that allows to express anything we want, as long as it can be expressed as `List[LocalDate]`.
 We might want another layer on top of it, but why overthink it?
 I would go with `List[LocalDate]` until is obvious that certain operations are too common and can be grouped.

-Having `LocalDate` as the main abstraction means that if _performance becomes an issue_, we could use `DateRange` or anything else that helps with it.
+Having `LocalDate` as the main abstraction means that, if _performance_ becomes an issue, we could use `DateRange` or anything else that helps with it.
 But as it is, it makes it easy to understand that this api is about days/`LocalDate`.
-Whereas in the initial api the main abstraction was `DateRange` which is a very "opinionated" data structure.
+Whereas in the initial api the main abstraction was `DateRange` which is a very "opinionated" data structure, and ultimately a misleading one, since the problem is obviusly about groups of days, not range of days.

 ### Actual recommendations